 The Gold Coast is of course famous for white sandy beaches and many of the world’s best beach breaks; but one shouldn’t forget that our many headlands also provide some of the best beach walks.

 Despite the high headland peaks and boulder size rocks, a mix of footpaths and boardwalks will guide you all the way.
 This is a walk for everyone and suitable for prams, wheelchairs, kids and the elderley.
-A direct route through Boundary Street will have you back to your start point in 10 minutes flat; however walking back the way you came for a different perspective is strongly advised. (if you happen to be there around February/March you may even be rubbing shoulders with the word’s best surfers at the Quicksilver & Roxy Pro)
+A direct route through Boundary Street will have you back to your start point in 10 minutes flat; however walking back the way you came for a different perspective is strongly advised.

 2. Burleigh Headland